gajus/eslint-plugin-jsdoc/README.md

 ### Mode

 - `settings.jsdoc.mode` - Set to `jsdoc` (the default), `typescript`, or `closure`.
+  Note that if you do not wish to use separate `.eslintrc.*` files for a project containing both JavaScript and TypeScript, you can also use [`overrides`](https://eslint.org/docs/user-guide/configuring).
+You may also set to `"permissive"` to try to be as accommodating to any of the styles, but this is not recommended.
   Currently is used for the following:
   - Determine valid tags for `check-tag-names`
   - Only check `@template` in `no-undefined-types` for types in "closure" and